shiny-1/skin-disease-detection/README.md

  ## How the files are stored
  ### flask Folder-> The frontend and the main flaask application(skin-app) is stored in this folder. the application gets executed if you run the skinapp python source file
  ### Main-code-> This foldder contains the deeplearning model and the h5 file which contains the best weights of efficient model which is giving the best accuracy in detecting 8 different types of diseases

+## Transfer Learning
+ Transfer learning is a machine learning technique where a model trained on one task is re- purposed or adapted for a related task.
+Instead of training a model from scratch, transfer learning leverages the knowledge gained from solving one problem and applies it to a different but related problem
+Pre-trained Model:
+Start with a model that has been trained on a large dataset for a specific task, such as image classification using a Convolutional Neural Network (CNN) trained on ImageNet.
+Feature Extraction:
+pre-trained model's parameters are used as a feature extractor.
+The layers close to the input are frozen, meaning their weights are not updated during training.
+Fine-Tuning:
+Optionally, you can unfreeze some of the top layers of the pre-trained model and train them along withthe new task-specific layers.
+This step allows the model to adapt to the nuances of the new task.
+Training New Data:
+Train the adapted model on the new dataset specific to the task you want tosolve.
+This dataset is usually smaller than the original dataset used to train the pre-trained model